GospelSounders/adventhymnals/content/02.christ-in-song/04.201-300/06.251-260/09.The-Power-of-Jesus'-Name/docs.md

 ---
+title: |
-title: 259.
-The Power of Jesus' Name
+    259. The Power of Jesus' Name - Christ in Song
 metadata:
-    description:
+    description: |
+        Christ in Song 259.
+The Power of Jesus' Name.
+All hail the pow'r of Jesus' name!
+Let angels prostrate fall; Bring forth the royal diadem, And crown Him, crown Him, crown Him, Crown Him Lord of all.
+    keywords:  |
-    keywords: Christ in Song, The Power of Jesus' Name, All hail the pow&#039;r of Jesus&#039; name!,
+        Christ in Song, adventhymnals, advent hymnals, The Power of Jesus' Name, All hail the pow'r of Jesus' name!.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 259. THE POWER OF JESUS' NAME
+####  Christ in Song,

 ```txt
 1.